woutervanheeswijk/minimal_working_examples_RL/README.md

 # minimal_working_examples_RL
-Collection of minimal working examples for Reinforcement Learning
+A collection of minimal working examples for Reinforcement Learning